 egg pasta salad in a bowl

-3. Add the mayonnaise and yellow mustard to the mashed egg yolk and mix until the mixture is smooth.
-Add kosher salt and paprika.
-Set the bowl aside.
+3. Make The Dressing Mixture: Add the mayo and mustard to the mashed egg yolks and vigorously whisk together until the mixture is smooth.
+Whisk in the salt and paprika.
+Set aside.

-Pro Tip for Making the Best Deviled Egg Pasta Salad!
+Tips for the Best Deviled Egg Pasta Salad

 • Let the salad chill in the fridge for at least 30 minutes to an hour before serving, as this will allow the flavors to meld together and the salad to become more flavorful.

-You can make this about 30 minutes to an hour ahead and keep it covered in the refrigerator.
-Keep in mind that the longer the time before serving is, the pasta will absorb the mayo mixture and may not be as creamy as when freshly made.
+You can prepare this deviled egg pasta salad about 30 minutes to an hour ahead and keep covered in the fridge until it’s time to serve.
+Keep in mind that the longer it sits, the pasta will absorb the mayo mixture and may not be as creamy as when freshly made.

 5 from 3 votes